Carmen Marc Valvo shows some edge at New York's Fashion Week

 The active influence played out further as Valvo presented a series of form-fitting, scuba-inspired striped cocktail dresses, a use of modern, high-tech material that fashion experts said they had expected to see on the runways during New York Fashion Week, which runs through next Thursday.

-Monochrome color-blocking and graphic cut-outs harked back to seminal 1960s designer Rudi Gernreich, whose forward-thinking looks, such as the monokini, made him world famous.
+Monochrome colour-blocking and graphic cut-outs harked back to seminal 1960s designer Rudi Gernreich, whose forward-thinking looks, such as the monokini, made him world famous.

 Playing with texture, Valvo paired sheer mesh and black leather with elaborate embroideries.
 His lace took on a graphic edge, configured in round-cornered rectangles.